A town on the up, surrounded by beautiful countryside!

 Centrally located in mid-Cornwall, Bodmin is a major interchange for the transport links of the A30, A38 and the gateway to the North Coast.
 The central train line runs through Bodmin Parkway station connecting to Plymouth (25 mins), Exeter (85 mins), Bristol (2 hours) and London (4 hours).
 Cornwall’s Newquay Airport is just a 20 minute drive.

-You can access North Coast havens such as Rock, Polzeath, Fistral Beach and Watergate Bay in under 30 minutes, whilst Fowey, Carlyon Bay and Charlestown are just a 20 minute drive.
-Positioned alongside the A30, Exeter is just a 60 minute drive, Plymouth 45 minutes and Truro 25 minutes.
+You can access North Coast havens such as Rock, Polzeath, Fistral Beach and Watergate Bay in under 30 minutes, whilst Fowey, Carlyon Bay and Charlestown are around a 20 minute drive.
+Positioned alongside the A30, Exeter, Plymouth and Truro are easily accessible by car.

 Places to eat & drink

 There are a wide range of pubs, restaurants and food outlets within the town centre and an amazing array of other great places to eat within a 5 minute drive.
-The Westberry Hotel serves up an Asian inspired menu every day of the week.
+The Westberry Hotel serves up oriental and contemporary western cuisines and also offers a takeaway service.

 For some classic ales and famed for its daily Carvery, The Borough Arms on the edge of town is a short walk down the Camel Trail.
 Within 5 minutes of town, you can take a trip down to the woods where Cardinham Woods Cafe is famed for its simple but delicious doorstep sandwiches and salads to die for.

-For a night in on the sofa, Chinese takeaways, a Dominoes pizza and a kebab shop offer numerous options also Bodmin has a very popular fish & chip van Golden Fry located at the Callywith roundabout and Fair Park at certain times.
+For a night in on the sofa, Chinese takeaways, a Dominos pizza and a kebab shop offer numerous options also Bodmin has a very popular fish & chip van Golden Fry located at the Callywith roundabout and Fair Park at certain times.
 The Viraj Indian Restaurant also never disappoints for something a little spicier!
-They have recently been announced Winner’s of the Curry Life Awards 2019.
+They have were announced Winner’s of the Curry Life Awards 2019.

-There are also a few new hotspots in town for 2020, the Beehive is a friendly little cafe bar serving delicious food daytime and evening, with coffee from the Padstow Brewing Company and homemade cakes.
-No 4 is a classy wine bar serving the finest single origin coffee in the day and fine wine and a delicious selection of small plates and platters at night offering great food and great drink!
+There are also a few hotspots in town, The Hive is a friendly little cafe bar serving delicious food, soft drinks and cocktails, with coffee from the Padstow Brewing Company and homemade cakes.
+No 4 is a classy wine bar serving the finest single origin coffee in the day, fine wine, small plates and platters at night offering great food and great drink!

 Bodmin has a great selection of supermarkets, two butchers, a fruit and veg shop, numerous bakeries and a range of independent shops for the daily essentials.
-Two doctors surgeries and three dentists are conveniently located whilst Bodmin Hospital has grown in size to offer a range of departments, including minor injuries and a new young peoples mental health hospital Sowenna.
+Two doctors surgeries and a range of dentists are conveniently located, whilst Bodmin Hospital has grown in size to offer a range of departments, including minor injuries and a young peoples mental health hospital Sowenna.

 With one large Secondary School and the prestigious Callywith College, there is no shortage of choice for schooling.
 Four primary schools are available and Ofsted reports suggest that all of Bodmin’s schools range from Satisfactory to Very Good.

-There are numerous shopping outlets in and around the town with a new Merlin cinema that recenlty opened in 2019 for those who enjoy a good movie!
+There are numerous shopping outlets in and around the town with Capitol cinema that opened in 2019 for those who enjoy a good movie!
 Annual events such as Heritage Day and Alstock Music Festival bring the community together and the November 5th Fireworks are known as one of the best displays in Cornwall.

 A rugby club and football club welcome players of all ages and have fantastic youth development coaching.
 The Camel Trail starts at Bodmin through to Padstow and is popular for walking, cycling and horse riding.